Sunday, June 12, 2011

 Today, there is the critical mass for a healthy winsome church meeting at the Florence Road facility each week for worship and teaching.
 The center city facility, formerly Gloucester Place, is used for offices and public meetings of the community.
 Because of its location, plans are for it to become a ministry center for the city.

 Across America there are many places where the potential exists for similar death to life stories to be written.
-Pray for One Church Brighton, for the families of Dave Steell and Keith Cameron.
-Pray for their effective loving service to the diverse and spiritual distant population of the city to which they have committed their lives.
+Pray for One Church Brighton, for Pastor Dave Steell and his family, and for the faithful congregations who are investing themselves to love Brighton in fresh ways.
+Pray for their effective service to the diverse and spiritual distant population of the city to which they have committed their lives.

 Saturday, June 11, 2011